Pleasant-Knight/telemetry_agent/README.md

 **Expanded scope (per take-home):** the rolling window is the foundation for a multi-interface telemetry agent that:

-* ingests per-interface measurements continuously
+* ingests per-interface measurements continuously.
-* computes a normalized health score
+* computes a normalized health score.
-* assigns stable statuses (healthy / degraded / down) without flapping
+* assigns stable statuses (healthy / degraded / down) without flapping.
-* exposes latest per-interface state via CLI (and can be extended to IPC/HTTP)
+* exposes latest per-interface state via CLI (and can be extended to IPC/HTTP).

 ---